ThosRTanner/Docking_Dialogue_Interface/Readme.md

 1. Your class will start receiving messages to process via `on_dialogue_message` (if you have implemented it).

-*Important Notes*:
+*Important Note*:
 1. The actual dialogue you create needs to have a caption bar with a title if you want Notepad++ to save the state between sessions.

 #### Public Methods

 1. `Docking_Dialogue_Interface(int dialogue_id, Plugin const *plugin)`

     Constructor for the class.
 The dialogue ID is the appropriate identifier from `resource.h`.

 1. `void display() noexcept`

     Call this to display the dialogue.
-If you have special actions to be take on display, implement `void on_display() noexcept override`
+If you have special actions to be take on display, implement `void on_display() noexcept override`.

 1. `void hide() noexcept`

     Call this to hide the dialogue.
-If you have special actions to be take on hiding, implement `void on_hide() noexcept override`
+If you have special actions to be take on hiding, implement `void on_hide() noexcept override`.

 1. `bool is_hidden() const noexcept`